gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 }
 ```

-All configuration blocks that contain a `filter` block will only be applied to units that match the filter.
+All configuration blocks containing a `filter` block will apply only to units that match the specified filter.

 ### Authentication Blocks

 [Full Reference for Authentication Blocks](/2.0/reference/pipelines/configurations-as-code/api#authentication-block)

-Authentication blocks are components used by [environment](#environment-blocks) and [unit](#unit-blocks) blocks to determine how Pipelines will authenticate with cloud platforms when running Terragrunt commands.
+Authentication blocks are configuration components used by [environment](#environment-blocks) and [unit](#unit-blocks) blocks to specify how Pipelines will authenticate with cloud platforms when executing Terragrunt commands.

 :::note
-Authentication blocks wrap other, more specific authentication blocks that are used to authenticate with specific cloud platforms.
-When Pipelines encounters an `authentication` block, it will attempt to authenticate with all cloud platforms defined within the block.
+Authentication blocks encapsulate more specific authentication configurations tailored to individual cloud platforms.
+When Pipelines processes an `authentication` block, it attempts to authenticate with all cloud platforms defined within it.

-At this time, the only supported block that can be nested within the `authentication` block is `aws_oidc`.
+Currently, the only supported block that can be nested within an `authentication` block is `aws_oidc`.
 :::

 :::tip
-Authentication blocks can be defined at both the environment and unit levels.
-When defined at the environment level, they will be applied to all units that match the filter of the environment.
+Authentication blocks can be declared at both the environment and unit levels.
+When declared at the environment level, they are applied to all units that match the associated filter.

-When defined at the unit level, they will only be applied to the unit that contains the block.
-Unit-level authentication blocks will override environment-level authentication blocks when they are in conflict.
+At the unit level, authentication blocks apply exclusively to the unit containing the block.
+In cases of conflict, unit-level authentication blocks will override environment-level configurations.
 :::

 e.g.